-- Know the terminology.
-Choosing implants is more than just picking a cup size.
-Implants are actually measured in cubic centimeters, also called “cc.”
-Bra sizing standards vary not only from manufacturer to manufacturer but also from one style of bra to another.
+Choosing breast implants is more than just picking a cup size.
+Implants are actually measured in cubic centimeters (cc).
+Bra sizing standards vary not only from manufacturer to manufacturer, but also from one style of bra to another.
 Cubic centimeters are standardized—just like inches or pounds—so there is no confusion.

-- Don’t forget about your lifestyle.
 Large breasts can inhibit certain activities.
-If you are an avid runner, play sports, or frequently participate in intense physical activity, choosing a more modest implant is a good idea.
+If you are an avid runner, play sports, or frequently participate in intense physical activity, choosing a more modest implant size is a good idea.
 Your new breasts should not prevent you from doing the things you love.
 A before-and-after photo from a plastic surgery gallery may match your body type, but there is no way to know if the women in these photos participate in similar daily activities, so keep your own lifestyle in mind when determining size.

-- Schedule a consultation.
 This is the time to show your surgeon the before-and-after photos that appeal to you.
-At this point I usually offer my professional opinion on what implants will be best for you, given your body type and lifestyle.
+During the consultation, I usually offer my professional opinion on what implants will be best for you, given your body type and lifestyle.
 Depending on the position of your breasts, I may also recommend a breast lift to enhance your results.
-I will then use the photos that you provide to create a surgical plan that is safe, practical, and attractive.
+I will then use the photos you provide to create a surgical plan that is safe, practical, and attractive.

 If you want to learn more about your breast augmentation options, schedule a consultation or call my office at (916) 929-1833, and I can help you decide on how to achieve the look that meets your aesthetic goals.